Automattic/vip-go-ci/TESTING.md

 > VIPGOCI_TESTING_DEBUG_MODE=true phpunit --testsuite=integration-tests

 Integration tests will execute the scanning utilities — PHPCS, SVG scanner and PHP Lint — and so paths to these, and a PHP interpreter, need to be configured.
-See the `unittests.ini` file.

 By using this command, you will run the tests of the test-suite which can be run (depending on tokens and other detail), and get feedback on any errors or warnings.
-Note that when run, requests will be made to the GitHub API, but using anonymous calls (unless configured as shown above).
-It can happen that the GitHub API returns with an error indicating that the maximum limit of API requests has been reached; the solution is to wait and re-run or use authenticated calls (see above).
+Note that when run, requests will be made to the GitHub API using anonymous calls (unless configured to use an access-token as shown above).
+It can happen that the GitHub API returns with an error indicating that the maximum limit of API requests has been reached; the solution is to wait and re-run or switch to authenticted calls.

 ### Details on tests

 Note that the test suite uses the `@runTestsInSeparateProcesses` and `@preserveGlobalState` PHPUnit flags to avoid any influence of one test on another.
 Further, tests should include all required files in `setUp()` function to avoid the same function being defined multiple times across multiple tests during the same run.
-Combining the usage of `@runTestsInSeparateProcesses` and the inclusion of required files in `setUp()` means each test is independent of other tests, which enables functions to be defined for each test easily.
+Combining the usage of `@runTestsInSeparateProcesses` and the inclusion of required files in `setUp()` means each test is independent of other tests, which enables functions to be defined for each test easily and avoids leakage between tests.

 ## Manual testing